Daventry Country Park – Daventry – Northamptonshire

-This year the park is set to see some major improvements to the circular paths, the building of new walkways, jetties and improving the café area and toilets.
-New equipment will be installed in the play area, including a castle-themed fort with lots of different activities, new swings and some smaller items for toddlers plus a refurbished zip wire!
+This year the park has seen some major improvements to the circular paths, the building of new walkways, jetties and improving the café area and toilets.
+New equipment has been installed in the children`s play area, including a castle-themed fort with lots of different activities, new swings and some smaller items for toddlers plus a refurbished zip wire!

-The pathways within the Community Sensory Garden and along the western side of the reservoir will be resurfaced and two timber footbridges near the southern entrance will be replaced.
-A new pier named after Tony Newby, the parks long serving Park Ranger, `Newby Pier` will have improved access for all will be constructed opposite the Visitor Centre.
-A new jetty will also be built on the opposite side of Lovell’s Bay, providing a safer spot from which to view wildlife and as a staging point for a number of new water sports including wild water swimming which have already attracted many participants.
+The pathways within the Community Sensory Garden and along the western side of the reservoir have also been resurfaced and two timber footbridges near the southern entrance are due to be be replaced.
+A new pier named after Tony Newby, the parks long serving Park Ranger, `Newby Pier` will have improved access for all and will replace the current structure opposite the Cafe.
+A new jetty will be constructed on the opposite side of Lovell’s Bay, providing a safer spot from which to view the wildfowl and as a safer staging point for a number of new water sports including wild water swimming which have already attracted many participants.

-The timber marsh walkway on the western side of the reservoir will also be replaced together with the resurfacing of paths on the eastern side.
-The toilets next to the Visitor Centre will be fully refurbished and signage throughout the park improved.
-The Reservoir Café will be completely revamped with extensions to both the kitchen and outside refreshment area.
-The courtyard will be repaved, and a new canopy installed over the covered seating area.
+The timber marsh boardwalk on the western side of the reservoir has also been replaced together with the resurfacing of paths on the eastern side.
+The toilets next to the Cafe have been fully refurbished and signage throughout the park improved.
+The Reservoir Café has been completely revamped with extensions to both the kitchen and outside refreshment area.
+The courtyard has been repaved and a new canopy installed over the covered seating area.